 - If you are already doing a family devotional time, get CREATIVE with these fun kids’ devotions ideas.

-- If your child is a strong reader and expressing an interest in God, it’s time to help develop their own quiet time.
-We’ve got a step-by-step course for parents (kids devotional method) in our community membership (diamond level).
+- If your child is a strong reader and expressing an interest in God, it’s time to help them develop their own quiet time.
+We’ve got a step-by-step course for parents (Kids Devotional Method).
 We’ve also got a Bible study they would love.

 - Work on memorizing a passage of Scripture together as a family.
-You could even hold your own Bible quiz and aware prizes (like staying up an extra hour!)
+You could even hold your own Bible quiz and award prizes (like staying up an extra hour)!

-- Do a family Bible study together.
+- Do a family Bible study together (you’ll also find a video sharing tips for the perfect family Bible study there).
 You’ve got the time, so spend it digging into God’s Word.
 You’ll find our favorite Bible studies here.
-I’ve also done a video sharing tips for the perfect family Bible study.

 Help Your Family GROW Academically